-- There was the belief that past project expenses were good indicators for future expenses.
+- There was the incorrect belief that past project expenses were good indicators for future project expenses.

-- They had an approach to budgeting that rewarded the practice of keeping dues low – membership was not complaining, Board Members were re-elected and the community was able to cover the project cost for over two decades
+- They had an approach to budgeting that rewarded the practice of keeping dues low – membership was not complaining, Board Members were re-elected, and the community was able to cover the reserve expenses for over two decades

 How can a community budget for decades with no negative consequences?